mishushakov/dialogflow-gateway-docs/hosted/usage.md

 # Dialogflow Gateway by Ushakov (Hosted) Usage

-In this guide we will code our own CLI-Integration for Dialogflow using [Dialogflow Gateway API](api.md) and [Dialogflow Gateway JS SDK](https://www.npmjs.com/package/dialogflow-gateway).
+In this guide we will code our own CLI-Integration for Dialogflow using [Dialogflow Gateway API](./../README.md#api) and [Dialogflow Gateway Realtime API](./../README.md#realtime-api).

 ![](images/1*Sax2IOrqX6_09FPS-kqLdA.gif)